TylerDdao/Sale-Program/README.md

 1. New Sale
 2. Remove Sale
 3. Search Sale
-4. Print all Sale
+4. Print all Sales
-5. Delete all Sale
+5. Delete all Sales
 6. Return to Main
 #### Attributes of a sale
 A sale has 4 attributes.